Why did you have to set new speed limits?

 Setting new speed limits is a legal process, and Waka Kotahi as a Road Controlling Authority (RCA) is responsible for setting new speed limits on New Zealand’s state highways.
 We are guided by the Speed Management Guide, which is a national framework that helps RCAs make informed, accurate and consistent speed management decisions in their communities.
 We also need to adhere to the Land Transport Rule: Setting of Speed Limits 2017, which sets out the roles and responsibilities of the RCAs for reviewing and setting speed limits.

-When do the speed limit changes come into effect and how are the public being notified?
+When does new speed limit change come into effect and how are the public being notified?

-The new speed limits take effect on 22 October 2021.
+The new speed limit takes effect on Wednesday, 11 August 2021.

-The public will be notified of the new permanent speed limits through the newspaper, on the radio, on the Waka Kotahi website, and on social media.
-The public will see the new speed limit signs up from 22 October 2021.
+The public will be notified of the new permanent speed limit through the newspaper, on the Waka Kotahi website.

 Did you consult with the public on these changes?